Benjamin Franklin

-Franklin became a successful newspaper editor and printer in Philadelphia, the leading city in the colonies, publishing the Pennsylvania Gazette at age 23.
+Born in the Province of Massachusetts Bay, Franklin became a successful newspaper editor and printer in Philadelphia, the leading city in the colonies, publishing The Pennsylvania Gazette at age 23.
 He became wealthy publishing this and Poor Richard's Almanack, which he wrote under the pseudonym "Richard Saunders".
-After 1767, he was associated with the Pennsylvania Chronicle, a newspaper that was known for its revolutionary sentiments and criticisms of the policies of the British Parliament and the Crown.
+After 1767, he was associated with the Pennsylvania Chronicle, a newspaper known for its revolutionary sentiments and criticisms of the policies of the British Parliament and the Crown.
 He pioneered and was the first president of the Academy and College of Philadelphia, which opened in 1751 and later became the University of Pennsylvania.
-He organized and was the first secretary of the American Philosophical Society and was elected president in 1769.
-Franklin became a national hero in America as an agent for several colonies when he spearheaded an effort in London to have the Parliament of Great Britain repeal the unpopular Stamp Act.
-An accomplished diplomat, he was widely admired among the French as American minister to Paris and was a major figure in the development of positive FrancoAmerican relations.
-His efforts proved vital for the American Revolution in securing French aid.
+He organized and was the first secretary of the American Philosophical Society and was elected its president in 1769.
+He was appointed deputy postmaster-general for the British colonies in 1753, which enabled him to set up the first national communications network.